 There is a registration fee of 100 euros to attend the school.
 Lunch and coffee breaks for all participants will be covered by the organization.
 Participants will have to cover the lodging expenses.
 A special price of 167 euros (single room) or 137.6 euros (shared double room) half-board, total for the five nights of the school, has been arranged with the Student Residence of the University of the Balearic Islands.

 The number of participants is limited.
 Early applications can be submitted up to March 27, and will be answered by April 3.
-Regular applications, subjected to availability, can be submitted up to April 30, 2017.
+We are still accepting Regular applications.

 You can access your account any time from the Login button.
 Upon logging the "Login" button becomes the "User Panel" button.
 Placing the mouse on top of this button (without clicking) unfolds a menu which allows to update your application before the deadline and, any time, edit the user profile, view your application and track the application status.